whyline/migrate-mongoose/README.md

-  --md, --migrations-dir  The path to the migration files               [string] [default: "./migrations"] -t, --template-file     The template file to use when creating a migration                      [string] -c, --change-dir        Change current working directory before running  anything               [string] -h, --help              Show help                                                              [boolean]
+  --md, --migrations-dir  The path to the migration files               [string] [default: "./migrations"] -t, --template-file     The template file to use when creating a migration                      [string] -c, --change-dir        Change current working directory before running  anything               [string] --autosync              Automatically import any migrations in the migrations directory        [boolean]
+                          rather than asking interactively (use in scripts) -h, --help              Show help                                                              [boolean]